-One study found that CBT can reduce the effect of hot flushes and night sweats for women who have had breast cancer treatment.
-The reductions in sweats and flushes continued after the treatment ended.
+For example, one study found that CBT can reduce the effect of hot flushes and night sweats for women who have had breast cancer treatment.
 It helped women to feel better, sleep better, and have a better quality of life.

-You can ask your doctor or breast care nurse whether CBT is available in your area.
+You can ask your doctor or specialist nurse whether CBT is available in your area.